The Empirical Content of Binary Choice Models: Introduction

 The second goal of the present paper is a practical one.
 It is motivated by the fact that in empirical applications of binary choice, requiring the estimation of elasticities, welfare calculations and demand predictions, researchers typically use parsimonious functional-forms for conditional choice probabilities.
 This is because fully nonparametric estimation is often hindered by curse of dimensionality, the sensitivity of estimates to the choice of tuning parameters and insufficient price variation, especially in consumer data from developed countries.
 The question therefore arises as to whether the economic theory of consumer behavior can inform the choice of such functional forms.
 Answering this question is our second objective.

-Since McFadden, 1973, discrete choice models of economic behavior have been studied extensively in the econometric literature, mostly under restrictive assumptions on utility functions and unobserved heterogeneity including, inter alia, quasi-linear preferences implying absence of income effects and/or parametrically specified heterogeneity distributions (c.f.
-Train, 2009 for a textbook treatment).
+Since McFadden 1973, discrete choice models of economic behavior have been studied extensively in the econometric literature, mostly under restrictive assumptions on utility functions and unobserved heterogeneity including, inter alia, quasi-linear preferences implying absence of income effects and/or parametrically specified heterogeneity distributions (c.f.
+Train 2009 for a textbook treatment).
 Matzkin (1992) investigated the nonparametric identification of binary choice models with additive heterogeneity, where both the distribution of unobserved heterogeneity and the functional form of utilities were left unspecified.
 More recently, Bhattacharya (2015, 2018) has shown that in discrete choice settings, welfare distributions resulting from price changes are nonparametrically point-identified from choice probabilities without any substantive restriction on preference heterogeneity, and even when preference distribution and heterogeneity dimension are not identified.

-In the present paper, we consider a setting of binary choice by a population of budget-constrained consumers with general, unobserved heterogeneity.
-In this setting, we develop a characterization of utility maximization which takes the form of simple, closed-form shape restrictions on choice probability functions in the population.
+In the present paper, we consider a setting of binary choice by a population of budget-constrained consumers with general, unobserved heterogeneity, producing an individual-level cross-sectional dataset that records prices, individual income and the choice made by the individual.\footnote{ As a referee has correctly commented, income plays a prominent role in this paper, unlike many existing empirical applications which ignore the role of income.} In this setting, we develop a characterization of utility maximization which takes the form of simple, closed-form shape restrictions on choice probability functions in the population.
 These nonparametric shape-restrictions can be consistently tested in the usual asymptotic econometric sense and are extremely easy to impose on specifications of choice-probabilities -- akin to testing or imposing monotonicity of regression functions.
 Most importantly, they lead to computationally simple bounds for theory-consistent demand and welfare predictions on counterfactual budgets sets -- an important goal of empirical demand analysis.
 Interestingly, our shape-restrictions differ in form from the well-known Slutsky inequalities for continuous goods.